 The printed version of Low-tech Magazine can be viewed with no access to a computer or a power supply — or when the solar powered website is down due to bad weather.
 The second volume is out now and contains 32 articles originally published between 2007 and 2012.
-The book, which has 618 pages and 268 images, sells for $25.20 in the Lulu Bookstore.
+The book, which has 618 pages and 268 images, is for sale in the Lulu Bookstore.

 Whereas the first volume contained all but a handful of web articles published between 2012 and 2018 (see the contents table), this second volume features a third of the web articles published in the earlier years, carefully selected for their continued relevance and interest today.
 Overall, we wanted to make an attractive book with timeless articles rather than an exact copy of the website.